ttscoff/curlyq/src/_README.md

 You can also use dot syntax inside of comparisons, e.g. `[links.rel*=me]` to target the links object (`html` command), and return only the links with a `rel=me` attribute.
 If the comparison is to an array object (like `class` or `rel`), it will match if any of the elements of the array match your comparison.

-If you end the query with a specific key, only that key will be output.
-If there's only one match, it will be output as a raw string.
-If there are multiple matches, output will be an array:
+If you end the query with a specific key, only that key will be output, but it will be in an array.
+If there's only one match, it will be output as a raw string as a single element in an array.

     curlyq tags --search '#main .post h3' -q '[attrs.id*=what].source' 'https://brettterpstra.com/2024/01/10/introducing-curlyq-a-pipeline-oriented-curl-helper/'

-    <h3 id="whats-next">What’s Next</h3>
+    [
+      "<h3 id=\"whats-next\">What’s Next</h3>"
+    ]

 #### Commands